 This year we are aiming to ensure that the society continues to be run by postgraduate students, that it provides even more opportunities for developing innovative thinking and that it connects its members even more with networks and experts outside its group.

 Here are some of our current and planned activities going forward:

 - Regular Meet-ups – the main forum where members have weekly catch-ups, discuss topics of interest in education and learn from one another through sharing of personal and professional experiences.

-- Knowledge Transfer events – where Edukeeners, faculty members and external speakers will be zooming in on an issue and share their knowledge and wisdom with other fellow Edukeeners.
-Sessions so far covered topics such as blended learning (Emma Langridge, Lee Blowers and Graeme Austin - see recording), child development (by Darron Edwards) and dissertation workshops (by Prof Lasfer Meziane, lecturer at City University) - recording available on request).
-Next up we have a session on Music in Education (by Kathy Hart - date TBC).
+- Knowledge Transfer Sessions – where Edukeeners, faculty members and external speakers will be zooming in on an issue and share their knowledge and wisdom with other fellow Edukeeners.
+Sessions so far covered topics such as blended learning during Covid (by Emma Langridge, Lee Blowers and Graeme Austin - see recording) and child development (by Darron Edwards).

 - Fireside Chats - where students can have a casual conversation with their faculty members.
-So far the list of guests included Dr Russel Smith, Dr Natasha Kersh and Dr. Katya Saville.
-Next up we have Dr Jeremy Hayward, on Wed, 9 June - follow this Eventbrite link to register.
+To date we welcomed guests such as Dr Russel Smith, Dr Natasha Kersh, Dr. Katya Saville and Dr Jeremy Hayward.

-- Mingling events – we can't build a community without a little bit of fun so we run seasonal socials, Coffee Roulettes, Speed friending and other networking events.
+- Mingling Events – we can't build a community without having a little bit of fun so we are also running seasonal socials and other networking events.

-Here’s what some of our members think about being an Edukeener:
+Here’s what some of our founding members had to say about being an Edukeener:

 “Being a member of Edukeeners, I always felt so lucky to be surrounded by incredible, passionate companions, exploring aims and purposes of Education together.”
 (Yemeng)